ecommerce

 • Ecommerce addon to an existing website: If you have a WordPress website or similar you can use addons like WooCommerce to make things easier.

-• Specialized Ecommerce integration: This is where Magento shines.
+• Specialized Ecommerce integration: This is where Adobe Commerce shines.
 It’s a platform you can integrate into almost any type of website or business, online or off.

-Magento is a great choice to sell products, as evidenced by the brands who use it.
+It’s a great choice to sell products, as evidenced by the brands who use it.
 Coca Cola, Burger King, Peets Coffee, and many other household names take advantage of the platform.
-Magento claims that over 250,000 retailers sell on the platform around the world, and that it’s supported by over 150,000 developers.
+In the past, the company has claimed that over 250,000 retailers sell on the platform around the world, and that it’s supported by over 150,000 developers.

 Open Source

-Magento is open source software, meaning it’s openly developed by multiple people who provide consolidated releases of the platform.
-You can implement Magento in a couple of ways.
+Magento started as open source software, meaning it’s openly developed by multiple people who provide consolidated releases of the platform, and Adobe Commerce continues that.
+You can implement it in a couple of ways.

-If you need a more powerful implementation, you can choose to use a “hosted service” for Magento.
-This is where Magento engineers setup and manage the platform for you.
-It will be preinstalled and easier to tweak and’ update, but you will need to pay an ongoing subscription fee, which could be tens of thousands of dollars a year.
+If you need a more powerful implementation, you can choose to use a “hosted service.”
+This is where Adobe engineers setup and manage the platform for you.
+It will be preinstalled and easier to tweak and update, but you will need to pay an ongoing subscription fee, which could be tens of thousands of dollars a year.

 But the service is not without cons.